High-altitude adaptation in humans

-Around 81.6 million humans (approximately 1.1% of the world's human population) live permanently at altitudes above 2,500 meters (8,200 ft), which would seem to put these populations at risk for chronic mountain sickness (CMS).
-However, the high-altitude populations in South America, East Africa, and South Asia have lived there for millennia without apparent complications.
+Around 81.6 million people (roughly 1.1% of the global population) live permanently at altitudes above 2500 m and as high as 5100 m.
+Extended exposure to an environment higher than 2500 m above sea level normally induces chronic mountain sickness in humans, but many of the populations occupying permanent settlements at high altitudes throughout South America, South Asia, and East Africa have experienced these conditions for millennia without any apparent complications.
 This special adaptation is now recognized as an example of natural selection in action.
-The adaptation of the Tibetans is the fastest known example of human evolution, as it is estimated to have occurred between 1,000 BCE to 7,000 BCE.
+The high-altitude adaptation of the Tibetan people is the fastest known example of human evolution, as it is estimated to have occurred in a span of less than 3,000 years at some point between 7000 BCE and 1000 BCE.